OscarLBergstrom/Assign-2/README.md

 The team is focused on achieving the team missions.
 The team works togheter towards a clear goal of finishing the assignments.

 The team members know and trust each other.
 Throughout the past weeks the team members have gotten to know each other and trust each others strenghts.

+# What the team has done for P+
+For P+ the team has made sure to link all commits to an issue.
+We have also implemented version control for the CI.